OWASP/CheatSheetSeries/cheatsheets/Logging_Vocabulary_Cheat_Sheet.md

 ## Sequence Errors [SEQUENCE]

-Also called a ***business logic attack***, if a specific path is expected through a system and an attempt is made to skip or change the order of that path it could indicate malicious intent.
+Also called a **_business logic attack_**, if a specific path is expected through a system and an attempt is made to skip or change the order of that path it could indicate malicious intent.

 ---

 ### sequence_fail:[userid]

 **Description**
-Tracking changes to objects to which there are access control restrictions can uncover attempt to escalate privilege on those files by unauthorized users.
+When a user reaches a part of the application out of sequence it may indicate intentional abuse of the business logic and should be tracked.

 **Level:**
 WARN